DataDog/documentation/content/en/continuous_integration/_index.md

 ## Gain insights into your tests

 The [Tests and Test Runs pages][4] are useful for developers who keep an eye on their test results.
-It answers questions on two levels:
+It provides insight on two levels:

 - Low-level and immediate insights:
     - See what tests are failing and why.